 Next, click the plus button to create a metric.
 When presenting data as percentage NET (/nɛt/) confluency, select Area in the Metric section and select Confluence in the Value section.
 When presenting data as a percentage of netting neutrophils, select Object Count in the Metric section and select Per Image in the Value section [1].

 SCREEN: To be uploaded by Authors: plus button being clicked.
 Then, selecting Area from the Metric section and Confluence from the Value section/Selecting Object Count in the Metric section and Per Image in the Value section.
+OK being clicked.

 After configuring metric settings, click OK.
 In the User Defined Metrics section, select NETs Area Confluence (%) (percent) or NETs Object Count Per Image [1].
 Select all required time points and wells for analysis from the Select Scans and Select Wells sections, respectively [2].
 Finally, click Export Data [3].

-SCREEN: To be uploaded by Authors: OK being clicked.
-Then, from the User Defined Metrics section, selecting the NETs Area Confluence (%) or NETs Object Count Per Image.
+SCREEN: To be uploaded by Authors: From the User Defined Metrics section, selecting the NETs Area Confluence (%) or NETs Object Count Per Image.

 SCREEN: To be uploaded by Authors: Select Scans section with selected time points and Select Wells section with selected wells.